Will My Federal Student Loan Payment Change in 2022?

 The Latest on Student Loan Refinancing

 During the long forbearance, the government not only deferred payments but waived interest on federal student loans.
-At the same time, interest rates on refinanced loans with private lenders have remained near historic lows.
+At the same time, interest rates on refinanced loans with private lenders remained near historic lows (they have since started to rise).

 For some people, this is creating an interesting choice.